Troides helena: Distribution and status

 The common birdwing, though widespread and common in many of the localities in which it occurs, was classified as vulnerable in 1985.

 Etymology

 Helen in Greek mythology was the daughter of Zeus.
-Cerberus or Kerberos, in Greek and Roman mythology, is a multi-headed hound which guards the gates of the Underworld.
+Cerberus is a multi-headed hound who guards the gates of the Underworld.

 Conservation

 This species is protected under Wild Animals Protection Ordinance Cap 170 in Hong Kong.
 The common birdwing is protected in Indonesia and may also require protection in peninsular Malaya also.
 It is listed in Appendix II of Convention on the International Trade in Endangered Species of Wild Flora and Fauna (CITES) as are all other Troides species.